 Welcome to the ICHFMC Registry.
 If you are working as a professional guitar teacher giving lessons in your local area you can apply to create a free profile page on our upcoming website.
 It's free to join and access our free online guitar lessons and lyrics database for gigging musicians and street buskers.

 The harmonic minor scale is often associated with flamenco and Middle Eastern musical traditions.
 Up to, and during, the Renaissance period, harmonies that were considered dissonant were usually avoided.
 Certain melodic intervals were avoided as well.
 Essentially, the other scales were created out of the need to approach the leading tone without having to jump over a tone and a half to get there.
+Make no mistake about it, this is getting into advanced stuff, way beyond what beginners typically do when they start to strum guitar.

 If you are already familiar with the natural minor scale, then it should be easy for you to learn the harmonic minor scale.
 There is only one tone difference between natural minor and harmonic minor, and that is the position of the seventh.
 It is raised by one semitone.
 The raised seventh gives the harmonic minor a distinguishing three-semitone interval between the sixth and seventh note.